 It depends upon your complaint and how long it may take to study your examination findings.
 This is a clinical decision and varies from patient to patient, but usually you can receive your first adjustment on the first visit.

-4Will I receive any medication for my pain?
+4Will I receive medication?

 No. Chiropractic doctors don’t dispense drugs.
 Since our treatments rely on conservative and natural methods, you might ask for directions on how to use things such as ice at home in conjunction with your clinic treatments to control painful symptoms.

-Yes, often your injuries are covered 100%.
+Yes, often your work injuries are covered 100%.

 One of our specialties is with working with sports-related injuries.